lufebose/Data-Science-Portfolio/README.md

 #

 i.
 Used the Prophet package to forecast the CRC/USD exchange rate.
-Prophet is a very good package to forecast these kinds of series because of non-linearity and high seasonality.
+Prophet proved to be a good package to forecast these kinds of series because of non-linearity and high seasonality

 ii.
 With Prophet the seasonality of the variables was analyzed thoroughly.
-It was observed that the days with the highest seasonality are from Wednesday to Saturday whereas the months with the highest seasonality are June and November.
+It was observed that the days with the highest seasonality are from Wednesday to Saturday whereas the months with the highest seasonality are June and November

-iii.
-With mFilter it was easy to separate the different components of the time series.
+iii. mFilter was used to separate the different components of the time series

 ![](https://github.com/lufebose/R-Data-Science-Portfolio/blob/1271e8836859610534773781422ab338a2df18e9/images/forecasting365.png)